cagataygurturk/docker-ssh-tunnel/README.md

 5. Run `docker-compose up -d`

-After you start up docker containers, any container in the same network will be able to access to tunneled mysql instance using ```tcp://mysql:3306```.
+After you start up docker containers, any container in the same container network will be able to access to tunneled mysql instance using ```tcp://mysql:3306```.
 Of course you can also expose port 3306 to be able to access to tunneled resource from your host machine.